 Smart tax planning can help you save more for retirement and keep more of what you’ve already saved.
 Consider these tax-efficient retirement planning strategies.

 Figuring out ways to minimize how much the IRS takes from your retirement money should be a central part of retirement planning.
 Consider these strategies to help reduce your taxable income, generate tax-advantaged growth potential in your accounts and keep more of what you’ve worked so hard to save.

 - Traditional IRAs, contributions to which may be tax deductible; or

 - Roth IRAs, for potential tax-free distributions if certain conditions are met.1 Roth IRAs are funded with after-tax contributions.

-The maximum contribution to a Traditional or Roth IRA is the lesser of (a) your taxable compensation for 2020 or (b) $6,000 (or $7,000 if you are age 50 or older at any time during the calendar year) for 2020.
+The maximum contribution to a Traditional or Roth IRA is the lesser of (a) your taxable compensation for 2020 or (b) $6,000 (or $7,000 if you are age 50 or older at any time during the calendar year) for 2021.
 These limits apply to all of your Traditional and Roth IRAs combined.2 If you are self-employed or a small business owner, consider establishing a Simplified Employee Pension Plan (SEP) (which is an IRA-based retirement plan) and funding a SEP IRA with employer contributions made under that plan.
 Note that if your business employs any employees, the SEP will likely have to cover the employees as well if they qualify.
-For 2020, the maximum employer contribution to a SEP IRA (or to your own SEP IRA) is the lesser of (a) 25% of your employees’ eligible compensation (or, if you are self-employed, 20% of your net earnings from self-employment), or (b) $57,000, which is $1,000 higher than the max contribution limit in 2019, and the deadline to contribute is the due date of the federal income tax return for your business, which is generally April 15, 2021 for self-employed individuals.3
+For 2020, the maximum employer contribution to a SEP IRA (or to your own SEP IRA) is the lesser of (a) 25% of your employees’ eligible compensation (or, if you are self-employed, 20% of your net earnings from self-employment), or (b) $57,000, and the deadline to contribute is the due date of the federal income tax return for your business, which for 2020 employer contributions is postponed to May 17, 2021 for self-employed individuals who file Form 1040, Schedule C to report their self-employment income.3